Sudarshan-gurav/sudarshan-gurav.github.io/Basic_Syntax.md

 # Basic Syntax of MySQL:

+**what is Schema**

 **schema** in simple term schema is design of our database if we want to create a large database then first we need to design our database schema

  ## Example of schema:

   it contain:

    1.table names

    2.attributes

    3.data type

    4.details of key (primary or foriegn key)

    5.description

  **MySQL CREATE DATABASE this statement is used to create DATABASE in MySql syntax:**